halfo/halfo.github.io/_posts/2015-01-14-macros-are-evil.md

 This blog is greatly inspired from <a href="http://community.topcoder.com/tc?module=MemberProfile&cr=8357090">misof's</a> comments on <a href="http://www.quora.com/Michal-Fori%C5%A1ek">Quora</a>.
 </div>

-In competitive programming, we see macros very often.
+In competitive programming, we see (C++) macros very often.
 They are easy to write, make things faster, more flexible etc. But many don't understand (including me) them properly and it's easy to write a bad macro.
 For example, the two most common macros,

 {% highlight cpp %}
 #define min(a, b) ((a) < (b) ? (a) : (b))